-Bark is not only right for you, it’s right for any mom or dad who wants to make sure their kids aren’t experiencing things WAY beyond their maturity level.
+Bark is not only good for you but for any mom or dad who wants to ensure their children’s devices aren’t gateways for their kids to experience things WAY beyond their maturity level.
 It protects them from predators, cyberbullies, and SO MUCH MORE.

-I guess the question is, why don’t all parents see this as a necessity when it comes to being a good parent and protecting their children?
+I guess the question is, why don’t all parents see this as a necessity for being good parents and protecting their children?

 The Perks of Bark Parental Control Software

 - Alerts for texts and emails through a desktop app or your smartphone app

 - Affordable monthly subscription plan

 - Compatibility with most devices, including Android and iPhone